Dan Wolf: Tenure

-Despite being elected from a relatively conservative district, Wolf has emerged as a liberal and progressive member of the Senate.
-During his tenure, Wolf has mainly focused on issues such as health care, employee benefits, and middle class economics.
+Despite being elected from a relatively conservative district, Wolf emerged as a liberal and progressive member of the Senate.
+During his tenure, Wolf mainly focused on issues such as health care, employee benefits, and middle class economics.

 An advocate for universal and single-payer health care, Wolf is a supporter of both Massachusetts health care reform and President Barack Obama's Patient Protection and Affordable Care Act (PPACA).
 On July 10, 2012, Wolf testified before the United States House Committee on Oversight and Government Reform to discuss the effects of the two laws.
 Wolf's further statements on the positive aspects of PPACA were eventually cut short by chairman Darrell Issa, a staunch PPACA opponent.
 Wolf supported a failed amendment in 2012 which would have implemented single-payer health care in Massachusetts if a study proved it was more effective in reducing costs than the state's current model.

 Wolf has been a consistent supporter of mandated paid sick days for employees, with his company Cape Air offering paid leave for all employees.
 Wolf, along with Kay Khan in the House of Representatives, introduced the "2013 Earned Paid Sick Time" bill, which would allow employees to one hour of paid sick leave for every thirty worked.
 To generate support among other senators, Wolf went so far as to hold a protest with workers' rights activists at a Dunkin' Donuts frequented by legislators.
 While advocating for the bill in a committee hearing, Wolf admitted "it never occurred to me that there were that many businesses out there that didn't offer this as a benefit," and referred to the experience as "an eye-opener."
 Although the proposal eventually expired without being passed, for reasons Wolf described as a compromise with the legislature having already passed an incremental minimum wage increase, he campaigned for a ballot measure in 2014 which would mandate universal employee sick time.